Chirk Castle: Landscape

-The property is notable for its gardens, with clipped yew hedges, herbaceous borders, rock gardens and terraces and surrounded by 18th century parkland.
+The property is notable for its gardens, with clipped yew hedges, herbaceous borders, rock gardens and terraces, and surrounded by 18th-century parkland.

 This parkland was originally laid out as a deer park in the 14th century.
 From the early 17th century there were both formal and kitchen gardens adjacent to the castle, probably on the eastern side.
-The gardens continued to develop after the Civil War, including the construction of an outer courtyard to the north, surrounded by stone walls with a wrought-iron gateway.
-By 1719 the courtyard had been turfed over and the gates replaced by a magnificent set of wrought-iron gates and gatescreen made by Robert and John Davies of Bersham.
+The gardens continued to develop after the English Civil War, including the construction of an outer courtyard to the north, surrounded by stone walls with a wrought-iron gateway.
+By 1719 the courtyard had been turfed over and the gates replaced by a magnificent set of wrought-iron gates and gate screen made by Robert and John Davies of Bersham.

 A panoramic view of the park by Thomas Badeslade, published in 1742, shows the resulting grand baroque layout of formal gardens and avenues.
 This included formal gardens to the east of the castle, with a walled outer courtyard and kitchen gardens to the north.

-Most of this layout was swept away by extensive landscaping in the 1760s and 70s, undertaken by William Emes, on behalf of Richard Myddelton, including the construction of a ha-ha and the removal of the Davies gates to be re-erected at the New Hall entrance.
+Most of this layout was swept away by extensive landscaping in the 1760s and 70s, undertaken by William Emes on behalf of Richard Myddelton, including the construction of a ha-ha and the removal of the Davies gates to be re-erected at the New Hall entrance.
 These works were largely responsible for the present-day appearance of the park.

-A prominent feature of the park is the earthwork of Offa's Dyke, which passes within 200 metres of the castle.
-This is shown on the Badeslade drawing, labelled as ‘King Offa’s Ditch’, with the ornamental lake beyond.
+A prominent feature of the park is the earthwork of Offa's Dyke, which passes within 200 yards of the castle.
+This is shown on the Badeslade drawing, labelled as 'King Offa's Ditch', with the ornamental lake beyond.
 The earthwork was partly submerged by the creation of the lake.
 In 2018 and 2018 the Clwyd-Powys Archaeological Trust excavated a section across Offa's Dyke here, and found substantial remains of the ditch and bank.
 The parkland landscape had partly been responsible for preserving the remains of the Dyke.

-The Oak at the Gate of the Dead lies 300m from Chirk Castle and marks the site of the 1165 Battle of Crogen.
+The Oak at the Gate of the Dead lies 300 yards from Chirk Castle, and marks the site of the 1165 Battle of Crogen.

 The castle was used as a special stage in the 2013 Wales Rally GB.

 The parks and gardens are listed as Grade I in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.